NYC, New York

 “Not like that.”

-The door slams and Sherri hurries through, face trailing black tears of mascara.
+The door slams and Sherri hurries through, face wet with black trails of mascara.
 We stare as she storms past, slamming the bedroom door.

 “Mom!”
 Kate leaps to her feet to race after her.
 I hear her pleading at the door.